survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 ...
 ```

 You went from 150 kB to 45 kB, and finally, to 24 kB.
-The final build is a little faster than the previous one as well.
+The final build is faster than the previous one as well.

 Given the 24 kB can be served gzipped, it's somewhat reasonable. gzipping drops around another 40%, and it's well supported by browsers.